erkexzcx/stoppropaganda/README.md

 * Increase `workers` count from 20 (default) to e.g. 100 for greater effect, but check the logs if you are not getting `too many open files`.
 If so, see [this](https://stackoverflow.com/questions/880557/socket-accept-too-many-open-files).
 * Change `useragent` to yours.
 See [this](https://www.whatismybrowser.com/detect/what-is-my-user-agent/).
-* General recommendation is to use VPN, but this is not necesarry.
+* General recommendation is to use VPN, but this is not necesarry (see compose-wireguard.yaml).
 Remember - DOS/DDOS is **illegal**.

 # Inspiration